MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.PowerShell.Core/Invoke-Command.md

 ```

 The first line uses the `Get-Credential` cmdlet to store Windows Live ID credentials in the
 `$LiveCred` variable.
-A credentials dialog box prompts the user to enter Windows Live ID
+PowerShell prompts the user to enter Windows Live ID credentials.
-credentials.

 The `$parameters` variable is a hash table containing the parameters to be passed to the
 `Invoke-Command` cmdlet.
-The parameter values are passed to `Invoke-Command` cmdlet using PowerShell
-splatting.
-For more information, see [about_Splatting](about/about_Splatting.md).
-The
-`Invoke-Command` cmdlet runs a `Set-Mailbox` command using the **Microsoft.Exchange** session
+The `Invoke-Command` cmdlet runs a `Set-Mailbox` command using the
-configuration.
-The **ConnectionURI** parameter specifies the URL of the Exchange server endpoint.
+**Microsoft.Exchange** session configuration.
+The **ConnectionURI** parameter specifies the URL of
-The **Credential** parameter specifies the credentials stored in the `$LiveCred` variable.
-The
+the Exchange server endpoint.
+The **Credential** parameter specifies the credentials stored in the
-**AuthenticationMechanism** parameter specifies the use of basic authentication.
-The **ScriptBlock**
+`$LiveCred` variable.
+The **AuthenticationMechanism** parameter specifies the use of basic
-parameter specifies a script block that contains the command.
+authentication.
+The **ScriptBlock** parameter specifies a script block that contains the command.

 ### Example 13: Use a session option